LookupTable1D

 Column swapping

-To swap columns, use
+To swap columns in the table, use

-void swap(const size_t a_columnOne, const size_t a_columnTwo) noexcept;
+swap(const size_t a_columnOne, const size_t a_columnTwo) noexcept;

 2.0 2.0 3.0